August 2, 2024

 But she wants the role.
 And you're her agent.
 What do you do?
 How do you guarantee the future value of a national treasure's time?

-To be clear, a pay or play clause in no way guarantees that the imaginary mini-series will actually happen, but it does guarantee that Edie Falco will be compensated for her time regardless of the show’s fate.
-In that way, it’s not so much a perfect solution as it is a way to mitigate risk, and that’s the key.
+A pay-or-play clause never guarantees that the imaginary mini-series will happen.
+However, it does ensure that Edie Falco will be compensated for her time regardless of the show's fate.
+While it's not a perfect solution, It is a way to mitigate risk.

-This time around, pretend you’re the producer, a card-carrying member of the PGA with a solid track record of hits and hunger to beat your personal best.
-Your next project is an epic, twelve-part television mini-series that you just know is the monumental work that people will remember you by.
+Pretend you're the producer, a card-carrying member of the PGA with a solid track record of hits and a hunger to beat your personal best.
+Your next project is an epic, twelve-part television mini-series that you know is the monumental work people will remember you by.

 But there's a hitch.